OpenSpace/openspace.github.io/docs/builders/wms/server-install.md

 Ensure all the directories are next to each other, this is important for building the modules as they reference each other.

-## Preparing building/compiling AHTSE modules
+## Preparing building/compiling AHTSE modules/libraries

 Create directories where modules were to be built.